-Professional Selling is a course in which you will enhance your collegiate level development of a variety of skills that will serve you while you are at UT ARLINGTON and for a lifetime.
+Professional Selling and Sales Management is a course in which you will enhance your collegiate level development of a variety of skills that will serve you while you are at UT ARLINGTON and for a lifetime.
 These skills should serve as the basis for your personal and professional strategic plan.
-These lifetime skills include the following: critical thinking, communications skills, leadership, learning to learn, ethics, and managing and leading change.
+These lifetime skills include the following: critical thinking, communications skills, team-based decision making, leadership, learning to learn, ethics, and managing and leading change.